nextdynamic/azure-governance-foundations/AGF/102-Enterprise-Learning-Plan.md

 Advanced Workload-based (T3)
 ----------------------------

->   *Deep dive into Azure workloads with topic-based workshops and Hack*s.
+>   T3 level trainings are deep dives into specific Azure workloads with
+>   topic-based workshops and Hacks.
+Given the in-depth nature, these are not
+>   available as self-paced learning.
+Training at this level of depth requires
+>   experienced training resources and is certainly the most challenging for an
+>   organization to deliver on their own.
+Most customers will need to make sure
+>   of Microsoft or Microsoft Partner resources to accomplish this level.

->   **1. Scenario-Based Workshops – “Microsoft Cloud Workshops” – Customer-ready
+1.  **Scenario-Based Workshops – “Microsoft Cloud Workshops”**
->   content from the Intelligent Cloud Architect Boot Camp to host your own
->   event with customers and/or partners**

 -   Available on GitHub - <https://github.com/Microsoft/MCW>